jinghuazhao/TWAS-pipeline/README.md

 ```
 gcc pnorm.c -lm -o pnorm
 ```
 and a call `pnorm z_score` yields a p value with more decimal places.
+However, the function is now part of `twas-single.sh`.

 **--- GNU Parallel ---**.
 Further information is available from [here](http://www.gnu.org/software/parallel/).